AdaCore/spark2014/docs/ug/appendix.rst

    This limitation is corrected in versions of the toolset based on GNAT Pro 7.2.2, GPL 2014, or later.

+#.
+Constants *with variable inputs* are currently not allowed in contracts.

 Flow Analysis Limitations
 -------------------------

 #.
 Flow analysis currently treats all constants, types and array bounds as
-   static, as the current language does not allow constants and types to appear in global and dependency contracts.
+   static.
 The consequence is that information flow through constants, type and array bounds is not captured by flow analysis.

-   Information flow through constants declared locally is captured, but only in the subprogram they have been declared in (they are again considered to be static objects in nested subprograms).
+   Information flow through constants declared *locally* is captured, but only in the subprogram they have been declared in (they are again considered to be static objects in nested subprograms).